-Internal audit is responsible for establishing procedures and applying the required resources to ensure that the service conforms with the Definition of Internal Auditing and the Standards.
-The members of the internal audit team must demonstrate conformance with the Code of Ethics and the Standards.
+Internal Audit is responsible for establishing procedures and applying the required resources to ensure that the service conforms with the Definition of Internal Auditing and the Standards.
+The members of the Internal Audit Team must demonstrate conformance with the Code of Ethics and the Standards.

-The Head of Risk Management and Audit (Chief Internal Auditor) must deliver an annual internal audit opinion and report that it can be used by the organisation to inform its annual governance statement.
-The annual internal audit opinion must conclude on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.
-This is the 'assurance role' for internal audit.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must deliver an annual audit opinion and report that can be used by the organisation to inform its Annual Governance Statement.
+The Annual Audit Opinion must conclude on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.
+This is the 'assurance role' for internal Audit.

-Internal audit may also provide an independent and objective consultancy service, which is advisory in nature and generally performed at the specific request of the organisation.
+Internal Audit may also provide an independent and objective consultancy service, which is advisory in nature and generally performed at the specific request of the organisation.
 The aim of the consultancy service is to help line management improve the Council's risk management, governance and internal control.
-This is the 'Consultancy' role for internal audit and contributes towards the overall opinion.
+This is the 'Consultancy' role for Internal Audit and contributes towards the overall opinion.